Bangers and cash: German sausage makers fight 'cartel' fine

 But the powerful industry hit back with many of the accused exploiting a legal loophole to escape the penalty, leaving just a small group of companies on the hook for a fraction of the bill.

-Of the 22 firms and 33 individuals initially fined -- including big name brands Herta and Boeklunder -- just four sausage producers will appear in the Duesseldorf regional court to contest their share of the punishment -- some 22.6 million euros.
+Of the 22 firms and 33 individuals initially fined -- including big name brands Herta and Boeklunder -- just four sausage producers appeared in the Duesseldorf regional court to contest their share of the punishment -- some 22.6 million euros.

 They are Heidemark Maesterkreis, Wiesenhof, Franz Wiltmann and Ruegenwalder Muehle as well as five company officials.